 Standard fair.
 The OP and ED music themes are okay.
 The music shows it's better moments during certain times of angst and during battles.
 The sound effects, such as Tauryu's minigun, building explosions, and Luke's werewolf slashes, among others, are solid as well.
 There's nothing spectacular but just enough to add to each scene appropriately.

-Through episode 10, the character development is on the weak side, except for Tauryu perhaps in episode four.
+The character development is on the weak side, except for Tauryu perhaps in episode four.
 We at least get a glimpse of his past, prior purpose, and significance to Rijan and now Ton.
-There are other snippets of character backgrounds strewed throughout like in episode seven.
+There are other snippets of character backgrounds astrewed throughout like in episode seven.
 It shows promise that more character development might be on the way, but then it never really materializes.
 On the positive side, the characters are relatively likeable and do have some individual personality that add at least a small amount of flair to themselves and the series.

 ENTERTAINMENT SCORE: 6/10